Forricide/still-feel-alive/Chapter 4.md

 Maybe one day she'd wake up at home... no, not at home.
 If she was to go back, now, she wanted a fresh start.
 Not a totally clean slate, of course, but something half-way.
 Familiar enough to preserve some semblance of... personality, existence.
 But new opportunities.

 The sun is setting slowly in the background.
 It's a beautiful day for a walk, still warm as she finds her way back to the apartment building.
+Light filters through the streets differently here; the large glass-windowed skyscrapers reflect a calm orange.

+It's peaceful.

+She could see herself staying here.
+Not in this area, maybe not even in this city.
+She certainly wouldn't be able to stay with Annette forever (or even much longer); the woman was apparently only staying in the city for a few months, for an important case.
+But this world was beautiful, it had a certain tranquility that she'd never really experienced before.

+It was hard to not want it as a new home, after the last had been so... unpleasant.

+Home... something about the evening air brings back memories.
+A better time, when her mother was alive, when she had a father.
+Ah, her parents, they had been so wonderful.
+Mom and Dad, Annette and Danny.
+She can see them in her mind, like layers of fog suddenly melted away, and -

+*Annette?*

+The woman she sees is familiar, in more ways than one.

+Another world... with millions - no, billions of people.
+And somehow, in some bizarre twist of fate, she'd found her mother?

+She tugs the groceries tighter, starts running.
+The building is close; it towers over the road just a few blocks away.
+A red light, she turns left, into the intersection.

+Tires squeal, someone screams.

+The impact comes a quarter of a second later.